-You may ask, how can one person write such very different books?
+How can one person write such very different books?
 One is a straightforward, practical guide to performing a service for your community, and the other is a biographical examination of a mystic in history.
-On reflection, I've embraced both writing and spiritual studies from an early age -- starting perhaps by walking alone, at the age of eight (with my family's apartment key on a string around my neck), to both my local library and to a nearby church in the Cow Hollow area of San Francisco.
+On reflection, I've embraced both writing and spiritual studies from an early age -- starting perhaps by walking alone, at the age of eight (with my family's apartment key on a string around my neck), to the Green Street library and also to a nearby church in the Cow Hollow area of San Francisco.
 The library loaned me eight books a week, and the open door at Saint Bridget's gave me a chance to sit in silence and watch the light through stained glass windows.
 I graduated from the University of California at Berkeley with an English major and a minor in World Religions.

-All that time, I was a seeker: informally studying Christianity (especially the mystics), elementary Judaism, and some Sufi writings, sitting with the Society of Friends and meditating with California Zen Buddhist communities.
-I studied yoga for nearly twenty years, including a semester of Ayurveda (nature- and nutrition-based healing) in a Kriya Yoga seminary.
+All that time, I was a seeker: informally studying Christianity (especially the mystics), elementary Judaism and some Sufi writings, sitting with the Society of Friends and meditating with California Zen Buddhists.
+I studied yoga, including a semester of Ayurveda (nature- and nutrition-based healing) in a Kriya Yoga seminary.
 I was ordained as a nondenominational, interfaith minister in 2002 and officiated at more than a hundred weddings before I wrote The Wedding Officiant's Guide.

-I began to have terrible dreams that I was dying before ever having written a whole book in my own voice.
+I began to dream that I was dying before ever having written a whole book in my own voice.
 Resisting the lure of higher pay for more stressful work, I listened to those dreams and enrolled in writing classes at San Jose State University.
-During my seven years of studying for an MFA in Creative Writing, I finally allowed the artistic and spiritual parts of my life to meet and work together and intertwine.
+During seven years of studying for an MFA in Creative Writing, I finally allowed the artistic and spiritual parts of my life to collaborate and intertwine.
 The Wedding Officiant's Guide was written during that time, and an early draft of Helen and the Masters served as my thesis.
-I also began to paint.
+I also began to collage and paint.

-I am available for author readings (solo and group) and panel discussions.
+I love giving author readings (solo and group) and panel discussions!

 Contact Information email: lisafrancesca (at) gmail.com facebook: https://www.facebook.com/lisafrancescawriter